Death of bullied Utah girl draws anger over suicides, racism

 Tichenor-Cox told the AP she doesn’t trust the district’s investigation and said the district has zero credibility.
 Instead, her attorney, Tyler Ayres, hired a private investigator to do their own probe as Tichenor-Cox considers possible legal action.

 She and Ayres also said the Justice Department is looking into what happened with Izzy.
-The agency would not say if it’s investigating what happened to Izzy at the school but said in a statement Wednesday that it is saddened by her death and aware of reports she was harassed because of her race and “disability.”
+The agency would not say if it’s investigating what happened to Izzy at the school but said in a statement Wednesday that it is saddened by her death and aware of reports she was harassed because of her race and her autism.
 The department said it is committed to ensuring the school district follows through on the plan established in the settlement agreement.

 Youth suicides in Utah have leveled off in recent years after an alarming spike from 2011 to 2015, but the rate remains sharply higher than the national average.
 The state’s 2020 per capita rate was 8.85 suicides among 10- to 17-year-olds per 100,000, compared with 2.3 suicides per 100,000 nationally in 2019, the latest year with data available.